The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Let me know if you need any more info.

-#1 Updated by Stefan Schulte almost 2 years ago
+#1 Updated by Stefan Schulte about 2 years ago

 - Status changed from Unreviewed to Needs More Information